antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

 The R-based blog post [1] uses heavily the "pipeline" operator `%>%` which is kind of a recent addition to R (and it is both fashionable and convenient to use it.)
 In Mathematica the related operators are `Postfix` (`//`), `Prefix` (`@`), `Infix` (`~~`), `Composition` (`@*`), and `RightComposition` (`/*`).

 Making the time series plots with the R package "ggplot2" requires making special data frames.
-I am inclined to think that the Mathematica plotting of time series is more direct, but for this task the data wrangling codes in Mathematica and R fairly are comparable.
+I am inclined to think that the Mathematica plotting of time series is more direct, but for this task the data wrangling codes in Mathematica and R are fairly comparable.

-Generally speaking, the R package "arules" for Associations rule learning is somewhat awkward to use:
+Generally speaking, the R package ["arules"](https://cran.r-project.org/web/packages/arules/index.html) -- used in this project for Associations rule learning -- is somewhat awkward to use:

 - it is data frame centric, does not work directly with lists of lists, and

 - requires the use of factors.

+The Apriori implementation in ["arules"](https://cran.r-project.org/web/packages/arules/index.html) is much faster than the one in ["AprioriAlgorithm.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/AprioriAlgorithm.m) -- "arules" uses a more efficient algorithm [implemented in C](http://www.borgelt.net/fpm.html).

 ## References